-In her sculptures, the viewer’s attention is initially drawn to the figures, rendered in realistic colours that anchor the scene in a human presence.
-In her paintings, however, vibrant architectural screens of light and shadow take centre stage, while figures recede, creating a sense of mystery.
-This inversion of dynamic allows the interplay of structure, colour and atmosphere to evoke a distinct narrative.
+In her sculptures, the viewer’s attention is initially drawn to the figures, rendered in realistic colours that anchor the scene in human presence.
+In her paintings, however, vibrant architectural screens of light and shadow take centre stage, while figures recede, inviting mystery and contemplation.
+This dynamic inversion allows structure, colour and atmosphere to unfold narratives both subtle and profound.

-Yasmin approaches her paintings as sculptural surfaces—vessels that both contain and reveal form, flesh and ground.
-Her palette, drawn from her Zoroastrian heritage, evokes the elemental: red-orange tones speak to fire and transformation; green-blue to growth and memory.
-Through these colours and forms, her paintings serve as emotional and spatial anchors, revealing the architecture of the self—layered, shifting, and marked by time.
+Yasmin approaches her paintings as sculptural vessels—forms that hold and reveal flesh, ground and space.
+Her palette, drawn from her Zoroastrian heritage, evokes elemental forces: red-orange hues speak to fire and transformation, while green-blue tones whisper of growth and memory.
+These colours become emotional and spatial anchors, tracing the architecture of selfhood—layered, shifting, marked by time.

 Concept stages